 There are two main ways people create and manage their crypto wallets:

-- Hardware wallet.
 Hardware wallets are generally external hard drives or USB drives that have the wallets on them.
 They can be kept offline.
 Companies like Trezor and Ledger design and sell hardware wallets that have more security features than a standard storage device.
 Paper wallets, or pieces of paper with a QR code or private key printed on them, fall into this category as well.
 These have largely gone out of fashion as other types of wallets offer safer and easier-to-use options.

-- Software wallet.
 Software or digital wallets are virtual wallets that are always connected to the internet.
 They may be desktop wallets, browser extensions, or mobile wallets.
 Software wallets are generally free to create, but users may pay transaction fees to the creators if they trade cryptos within the wallet.

 Crypto wallets are additionally categorized based on their internet connectivity and who controls their private keys.